-Most complex ranges, such as a . . < b, will have an unknown size.
+Most complex ranges, such as a.. <b, will have an unknown size.
 Exceptions exist for general ranges and "upto" ranges.

-Anonymous size in function return type
+Existential size in function return type

-Whenever the result of a function application would have an anonymous size, that size is replaced with a fresh unknown size variable.
+Whenever the result of a function application has an existential size, that size is replaced with a fresh unknown size variable.